 Mortality after smoke inhalation–associated acute lung injury (SI-ALI) remains substantial.
-Age and burn surface area are risk factors of mortality, while the impact of patient and center-level variables and treatments on survival are unknown.
+Age and burn surface area are risk factors of mortality, whereas the impact of patient- and center-level variables and treatments on survival are unknown.

-We performed a retrospective cohort study of burn and non-burn centers at 68 United States academic medical centers from 2011-2014.
-Adult SI-ALI inpatients were identified using an algorithm based on a billing code for respiratory conditions from smoke inhalation who were mechanically ventilated by hospital day 4, with either a length-of-stay ≥ 5-days or death within 4 days of hospitalization.
+We performed a retrospective cohort study of burn and non-burn centers at 68 US academic medical centers between 2011 and 2014.
+Adult inpatients with SI-ALI were identified using an algorithm based on a billing code for respiratory conditions from smoke inhalation who were mechanically ventilated by hospital day 4, with either a length-of-stay ≥ 5 days or death within 4 days of hospitalization.
 Predictors of in-hospital mortality were identified using logistic regression.
 The primary outcome was the odds ratio for in-hospital mortality.

-In addition to older age and major surface burns, mortality in SI-ALI is predicted by initial vasopressor use, higher DRG-based risk-of-mortality assignment and care at centers with < 500 beds, but not by initial antibiotic therapy.
+In addition to older age and major surface burns, mortality in SI-ALI is predicted by initial vasopressor use, higher diagnostic-related group–based risk-of-mortality assignment, and care at centers with < 500 beds, but not by initial antibiotic therapy.